atraboulsi27/Needleman-Wunsch/README.md

 Use illustrations where needed.
 Make sure to cite any references that you use.
 ```

-Before talking the Needleman-Wunsch Algorithm, we must introduce the problem it tries to solve.
+Before talking about the Needleman-Wunsch Algorithm, we must introduce the problem it tries to solve.

 In Biology, information is very often represented in the form of strands or sequences of molecules.
 Here are couple of examples: